SilverAndro/Modifold/README.md

 Q: Is this safe to use?

 A: Probably!
-It uses the same internal API proxy that other 3rd party tools use.
-However, this API may be discontinued in the future, but we'll cross that bridge if we come to it.
+It uses a proxy for the official 3rd party api, so it should be capable of accessing everything in a normal way.

 ---